 As for the fight that followed, who can describe it?
 Again and again the multitudes surged against our momentarily lessening circle, and again and again we beat them back.

-"The stubborn spearmen still made good The dark impenetrable wood, Each stepping where his comrade stood The instant that he fell."

-as someone or other beautifully says.
+"The stubborn spearmen still made good The dark impenetrable wood, Each stepping where his comrade stood as someone or other beautifully says.